 Henry’s spare, singular aesthetic reveals itself equally in her hand-built installations for private clients, which range from a large piece composed of gently undulating shapes that together resemble a shoal of fish to a quieter corner installation of frilled “mushrooms” seemingly growing out of a wall.
 “I like to take a big hunk of clay and let the form reveal itself as I work,” says Henry.
 “My work is reductive rather than additive.”
 The company’s new contract installations, composed of slipcast forms bearing names that reflect the inherently wabi-sabi nature of porcelain—including “Nami,” “Kanu” and “Uka”—reflect that sensibility.

-founded, with a single line of hand-built luminaries Today, its products are carried nationwide in galleries, specialty retail boutiques, and museum shops, and its objects and installations can be found in homes, offices, and museums throughout the U.S. and Canada.
+Tabbatha Henry Designs was founded in 2008, with a single line of hand-built luminaries.
+Today, its products are carried nationwide in galleries, specialty retail boutiques, and museum shops, and its objects and installations can be found in homes, offices, and museums throughout the U.S. and Canada.
 The company’s signature lines and custom installations can be seen at tabbathahenry.com; the new contract work will debut at the company’s booth (no. 2458) at ICFF.

 # # #